2005 Grand Prix de Tennis de Lyon

-The 2005 Grand Prix de Tennis de Lyon was a men's tennis tournament played on indoor hard courts.
+The 2005 Grand Prix de Tennis de Lyon was a men's tennis tournament played on indoor carpet.
 It was played at the Palais des Sports de Gerland in Lyon, France, and was part of the 2005 ATP Tour.
 It was the 19th edition of the tournament and took place from 24 October through 31 October 2005.
 First-seeded Andy Roddick won the singles title.